paulsinclair51/briteTest/README.md

 This allows you to test low‑level or unsafe code without aborting the entire test run.

-#### Parallel Execution

-Parallel execution of the test/assert macros is enabled/disabled by the `maxparallel` parameter for the LT_INIT_ORCHESTRATOR and LT_INIT_GROUP macros.
-Up to `maxparallel` test/assert macros are started and when one finishes another is started.

-#### Concurrent Macros

-The concurrent macros ensure that all test macros inside it start together:

-- The tests are bracketed with:
-  - `LT_BEGIN_CONCURRENT(blockname)`
-  - `LT_END_CONCURRENT(blockname)`
-- Within a test group function, a concurrent block cannot be nested inside another concurrent block.

-#### Isolation Levels
+### Isolation Modes

+LiteTest supports two execution isolation modes that balance speed and fault‑isolation.
+Both modes run tests in a single thread within each process; the difference is whether all test groups and tests run inside one process or each runs in its own process.

 `isolation`:
 - 0 same thread (no parallelism)
 - 1 separate thread
-- 2 separate process
+- 2 separate processx

 Defaults:
-- Tests and test grouos not within a concurrent block: 0.
+- Tests and test groups not within a concurrent block: 0.
 - Tests within a concurrent block: 1.

 Invalid combinations are rejected.

-## Isolation Modes

-LiteTest supports two execution modes that balance speed and fault‑isolation.
-Both modes run tests in a single thread within each process; the difference is whether all test groups run inside one process or each test group runs in its own process.

 ### 1. Single‑Process Mode (default)

-In this mode, all test groups run sequentially inside a single process and a single thread.
+In this mode, all test groups and tests run sequentially inside a single process and a single thread.
 This provides the fastest execution and the simplest debugging experience.

 LiteTest installs a signal guard that can detect and report certain synchronous faults,